pulp/pulpproject.org/about-pulp-3.md

 * Role-based access control is not available
 * No CLI
-* No Puppet or OSTree plug-ins are available
+* No Puppet or OSTree plugins are available

 ## What do you think?